 Unless you were born with a silver spoon in your mouth or the ability to perform a jump shot on par with LeBron James, your or your children’s college education is going to cost you.
-Public colleges cost an average of $22,261 per year, and private universities boast a massive average tuition price of $43,289.
-And according to the U.S. Department of Education, college seniors now graduate with an average of $28,186 in student loan debt.
+In-state public colleges cost an average of $18,943 per year, and private universities boast a massive average tuition price of $42,419, according to the College Board.
+College seniors who borrowed money to pay those costs now graduate with an average of $28,400 in student loan debt, reported by the Institute for College Access & Success.

 Despite the fact that you cannot fully escape high tuition costs, there are ways to alleviate some of the financial burden.
 The Federal Government currently offers four tax credits and deductions that can save you bundles of cash at tax time.